 This article is part of a larger series on How to Do Payroll.

-Processing payroll in Vermont is fairly straightforward.
-Calculating Vermont payroll tax may be the hardest part because of the state’s progressive tax system.
+Learning how to do payroll in Vermont is fairly straightforward; the hardest part would probably be calculating Vermont’s payroll taxes because of its progressive tax system.
 Otherwise, the state generally follows federal guidelines.

-You can make running your Vermont payroll even easier by using an all-in-one payroll service like Gusto.
-From electronically onboarding new employees to calculating and filing Vermont payroll taxes, Gusto helps you make sure your payroll is accurate every time.
-Sign up today for a 30-day free trial.
+You can make running your Vermont payroll even easier by using an all-in-one payroll service like QuickBooks Payroll.
+From electronically onboarding new employees to calculating and filing Vermont payroll taxes, QuickBooks Payroll helps you make sure your payroll is accurate every time.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in Vermont